NJIT-WIS/project-management-github-activity/README.md

 1. I am completely lost and don't anything
 2. I wish I knew something
 ### Things you want to know next
-1. How to connect viewjs to elastic search
+1. I would like to fully understand docker
 2. fdsafsda